ajvincent/es-membrane/README.md

 When the membrane creates a new proxy and is about to return it to a caller, there is one chance to change the rules for that proxy before the caller ever sees it.
 This is through the proxy listener API.

 Each object graph handler has two methods:
-* .addProxyListener(callback):  Add a function to the sequence of proxy listeners.
+* .addProxyInitListener(callback):  Add a function to the sequence of proxy listeners.
-* .removeProxyListener(callback):  Remove the function from the sequence of proxy listeners.
+* .removeProxyInitListener(callback):  Remove the function from the sequence of proxy listeners.

 The callbacks are executed in the order they were added, with a single object argument.
 This "meta" object has several methods and properties:
 * get stopped():  True if iteration to the remaining proxy listeners is canceled.